BristolCompositesInstitute/RSE-Guide/SRP.md

     # open file

-    # read through file and collect data into arrays

-    # convert into appropriate units (Say from kN to N)
+    # read through file and collect data into arrays, converting the data from kN to N at the same time

-    # do some processing, e.g. sort data, filter, normalise values etc etc
+    # Work with the data to solve a problem

-    # plot data
+    # Process (sort/filter/normalise) values and plot data

 If this is just a quick experiment/prototype then this might be acceptable, but: